bhardwajRahul/bolt.new/README.md

 stack applications directly in the browser without the cost and security concerns of cloud hosted AI agents.
 WebContainers are interactive and editable, and enables Bolt's AI to run code and understand any changes from the user.
 Take a look at how [Bolt integrates with WebContainer API](https://github.com/search?q=repo%3Astackblitz%2Fbolt-oss%20%40webcontainer%2Fapi&type=code).

+The [WebContainer API](https://webcontainers.io) is free for personal and open source usage.
+If you're building an application for commercial usage, you can learn more about our [WebContainer API commercial usage pricing here](https://stackblitz.com/pricing#webcontainer-api).

 ### Remix App